What if you could create a space where people with shared interests connect, learn, and grow together?

 5 Types of Online Communities

-Not all online communities are the same.
+Not all online communities thrive in the same way.
 Some are lively hubs for casual chats, while others are focused spaces for learning, collaboration, or solving problems.
-The type of community you build will determine how people engage, what value they get, and how you manage it.

 Here’s a breakdown of the different types of online communities, what they offer, and how they bring people together: